saintzaw/tp/docs/UserGuide.md

 #### 4.4.2 Finding Modules in the Module Plan: `find`
 **Function**

-Searches for the module who’s module code contains the keyword inputted by the user, or the modules who’s module type is the module type inputted by the user.
+Searches for the module whose module code contains the keyword inputted by the user, or the modules whose module type is the module type inputted by the user.

 |   Parameter    |                          Description                           |                                                                Accepted Inputs                                                                |
 |:--------------:|:--------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------:|